 - Address

-Want to further minimize the risk of penalties?
-Having a solid plan for running payroll helps keep your company compliant and reduces the risk of unwanted attention from the IRS.
-Whether you’re looking for a refresher or want to identify potential gaps in your process, our detailed guide to payroll processing covers everything from start to finish.
+- A solid payroll process is your best defense.
+Payroll software makes filing W-2’s simpler, so there’s one less thing to worry about.
+It also helps to have a solid plan for running payroll and calculating payroll taxes.
+Whether you’re looking for a refresher or want to identify potential gaps in your process, our guide to payroll processing covers everything from start to finish.

 Can I avoid penalties with a file extension?